-We denote the limit set of such a construction by $\KKK(B_0, R,\vr)$.
+and denote it by $\KKK(B_0, R,\vr)$.
 Note that the triple $(B_0,R,\vr)$ does not uniquely determine $\KKK(B_0,R,\vr)$ as there is a large degree of freedom in the sets of balls $\AAA_{m,n}$ removed in the construction procedure.
 We say a set $\KKK$ is a \textit{generalised Cantor set} if it can be constructed by the procedure described above for some triple $(B_0,R,\vr)$.
 In this case, we may refer to $\KKK$ as being \textit{$(B_0,R,\vr)$ Cantor} if we wish to make such a triple explicit and write $\KKK=\KKK(B_0,R,\vr)$.

 \begin{example} In the case that $r_{m,n}=0$ for every $m < n$, we refer to a $(B_0,R,\vr)$ Cantor set as a \textit{local Cantor set} and denote it simply by $\KKK(B_0,R, \left\{r_n\right\})$, where $r_n:=r_{n,n}$.
 The simplest class of local Cantor sets occur when the sequence $\left\{r_n\right\}$ is taken to be constant; i.e., $r_n:=r$.
 Such $(B_0,R, r)$ Cantor sets are well studied and their measure theoretic properties are well known. \end{example}